nightlight-app/nightlight-backend/README.md

 # nightlight (backend)

 This is the backend for the nightlight app.
 It is a RESTful API built with Node.js and Express.js.
 It uses MongoDB as its database.
+It implements a messaging queue for delay actions and expiring data.

-## To run the app:
+### _To run the full server locally_:

 In one terminal